 Put your name on the bottom side of the robot chassis so you'll be able to identify your robot after it is manufactured.
-Use an extruded cut.
+Use an extruded cut (make sure you have used to orientation tool to ensure you are on the bottom face!).
 Choose the text tool.
 Enter your initials.
 The default font isn't very readable.
 Uncheck the "Use Document Font" box and click on Font.
 As shown in the figure below, choose Arial (under font) and Black (under Font Style).
 Set the height to 0.2 inches.
 Apply dimensions to place it in a good location where you won't be making holes.
 After Exiting the Sketch, set the depth to 0.05 inches.